 Impacts on the 100-year floodplains and regulatory floodways would be assessed during Tier 2 analysis, and would include a discussion of the no-rise requirement in regulatory floodway areas.
-These discussions would also include potential impacts on the natural and beneficial floodplain values, significant changes in flooding risks or damage, and the potential for incompatible floodplain development.
-Coordination with the SEMAs, the DNRs of each state, and local floodplain administrators would be initiated to discuss floodplain development permitting and potential mitigation measures, such as restoring natural and beneficial floodplain values by seeding with native vegetation, and proper design of bridges and culverts so as to not restrict flood flows.
+In accordance with EO 11988 (42 FR 26951), these discussions would also include avoidance and minimization measures, potential impacts on the natural and beneficial floodplain values, significant changes in flooding risks or damage, and the potential for incompatible floodplain development.
+Coordination with the SEMAs, the DNRs of each state, and local floodplain administrators would be initiated to discuss floodplain development permitting and potential mitigation measures.
 Specific mitigation measures, to the extent required, would be identified and discussed during Tier 2 analysis after design details are known, recorded in NEPA documents as specific impacts are identified, and implemented prior to construction.